decker-edu/decker/readme.md

 -   `decker example`

     Write a few example files to the current directory.
-To start exploring decker type
+To start exploring Decker type

-    ``` {.bash}
+    ``` bash
     $ decker example
+    $ cd example
     $ decker --server
     ```

     and make some changes to the Markdown files.

 -   `decker clean`

     Recursively removes all generated files from the current directory (i.e. the `public` folder).
-Also removes cached resources witch version number lower than the current version.
+Also removes cached resources.

 -   `decker publish`